openfab-lab/passeportMaker/readme.md

 * And can embed RFID for advance connectivity
 	* like Automatic activation of tools via log rfid
 	* logging time spent on tools
+	* check-in into makerspaces
-* Or many more possibilities...
+* And many more possibilities...

 These functions will come with some challenges, of course.
 But we will discover them and resolved them only by doing it and using it.